LegendarySpy/Glimpse/README.md

 - [ ] Edit mode: rewrite selected text with full context
 - [ ] Ask mode: query what's on your screen

+## Privacy

+Glimpse collects anonymous usage analytics via [Aptabase](https://aptabase.com/) to help improve the app.
+This includes:

+- App launches and session duration
+- Which transcription engine is used (local vs cloud)
+- Model downloads and onboarding completion

+**What's NOT collected:** transcription content, API keys, prompts, or any personally identifiable information.

+Analytics are privacy-first and GDPR compliant.
+No opt-out is currently provided, but the data is fully anonymous.
+For full transparency, see [`src-tauri/src/analytics.rs`](src-tauri/src/analytics.rs) for exactly what's tracked.

 ## License

 Glimpse is licensed under the **GNU Affero General Public License v3 (AGPL-3.0)**.
 You can self-host or modify it as long as changes remain open.
 A paid hosted option will be available for those who prefer a managed instance.